jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 types may be used. **Sequence types are not currently supported.** At the start of workflow execution, the parser examines the required inputs and should one be missed by a caller or of an incorrect type, the workflow will generate errors before hitting the runner.
-Input variables may be referenced later in the resuable workflow file using the following syntax and the inputs context:
+Input variables may be referenced later in the reusable workflow file using the following syntax and the inputs context:
 `${{ inputs.dotnet-version }}`.